nehgov/usa_territory_topojson/README.md

 # Spatial

 This repository contains JSON geographic data and the scripts necessary for converting cartographic boundary shapefiles to lightweight topojson files.
-The resulting topjson files are not projected.

 ## To build maps